Abernethy Road: History

 A new ramp from Abernethy Road to Tonkin Highway southbound was constructed as part of the $1 billion Gateway WA project.
 Construction of the ramp, and the Gateway WA project, officially began on 1 February 2013 with a groundbreaking ceremony attended by the state and federal transport ministers, Troy Buswell and Anthony Albanese, and was opened to the public in early 2014.

 Major intersections

-The major intersections along Abernethy Road are controlled by traffic lights.
+All major intersections along Abernethy Road are controlled by traffic lights unless otherwise indicated below.